 Many advertisers prefer an affiliate setup of their own, where they can be in charge of everything.
 With software, they don’t have to pay a big commission to network for every sale they get.

-There are many software that allows affiliate advertisers to have the major features of an affiliate network, have their own branding, and have their full control.
+There are much software that allows affiliate advertisers to have the major features of an affiliate network, have their own branding, and have their full control.

 Some of the most popular affiliate software is idevaffiliate, firstpromoter, hasoffers, post affiliate pro, leaddyno, etc.

-Affiliates love these inhouse software-based offers for one simple reason – these affiliate advertisers are more intimate with their affiliate compare to a marketplace based offer.
+Affiliates love these in-house software-based offers for one simple reason – these affiliate advertisers are more intimate with their affiliate compared to a marketplace-based offer.